remichartier/003_LinuxIssuesAndTricks/20220128_1812_SigningPdfWithoutHavingToPrintScanEmail.md

         - Click "Sign a document now" and choose the PDF sent to your inbox.
         - Drag your signature into the document and drop it in the desired field.
         - Send the PDF to the requester.

+  >>- free DocuSign Plan
+      - Get the free DocuSign Plan.
+With DocuSign Free Edition, you can sign as many documents as you want.
+You can also easily access all of your signed documents from DocuSign's secure cloud storage. (https://www.docusign.com/products-and-pricing)--> https://app.docusign.com/
+      -